LorenzaFriedrich/lorenzafriedrich.github.io/_posts/2025-08-04-Computer_Networks.md

 description: Overview of Computer Networks
 ---
 # Welcome
+#### Note
-For all OMSCS courses - I will provide pseudocode and video links, but I need to keep it private unless a recuriter asks for permission for them to hold the honor code, descriptions of what was completed are below, for courses in the future - I will be adding in my notes in real time.
+For all OMSCS courses - I will provide pseudocode and video links, but I need to keep code in a private repository to uphold the honor code, descriptions, notes, etc are below.

 ## Individual Assignments
-I lost most of my notes (sadly) when I pulled my notes from obsidian. this course has two exams that are multiple choice, open book quizzes and 5 projects.
+I lost most of my notes (sadly) when I pulled my notes from obsidian.
+This course has two exams that are multiple choice, open book quizzes and 5 projects.
 It's a good course! super comprehensive, the absolute best resource is the Jim Kurose videos and text books.
 Below is a high level overview of whats covered in the course projects.
 If I am able to recover my notes I'll add them, if I end up revisiting my code, I'll add psuedocode in here as well.

 ### Distance Vector